The National Ragtime and Jazz Archive

 In March 1974 the Board of Trustees, in recognition of Southern Illinois University Edwardsville's part in the St. Louis metropolitan community and its rich cultural tradition of jazz and ragtime music, established the National Ragtime and Jazz Archive (NRJA) at Lovejoy Library.
 The archive documents early recorded jazz and in particular the lives of notable jazz musicians from the St. Louis area.
 The John Randolph Collection, with approximately 10,500 78-rpm records, provided the original basis for the NRJA Record Collection.
 Today there are more than 20,000 records in the archive.
 Audio and videotapes, sheet music, piano rolls, photographs, and oral history materials are also included.

-For an overview of the National Ragtime and Jazz Archive, watch this video segment from the "I Love Jazz" HEC-TV program (February 2012).
+For an overview of the National Ragtime and Jazz Archive, watch the video segment, "Tour of SIUE Jazz Archives and Radio Station WSIE," from the "I Love Jazz" HEC-TV program (February 2012).

 Oral History and Research Materials

 During the early 1980s the Illinois Arts Council funded an oral history project through which St. Louis area jazz musicians were interviewed.
 The corresponding tapes and transcripts of the interviews were subsequently added to the Jazz Archive.
 The oral history memoirs highlight the careers of these musicians and give descriptions of musical life in the St. Louis area during the twentieth century.
 Carol Clarkin, Dan Havens, Charles Rose, and Deane Wiley were the primary interviewers in the project, and Carole Wiley was the project coordinator.
 Bob Bennett, Therese Zoski Dickman and Doug Meyer have continued conducting oral history interviews.
 To date the following musicians have been interviewed: